crhall-writing/crhall-writing.github.io/_poems/his-type.md

 or embarrass me around my buddies
 we like ‘em broken, and you see,

-it’s not ‘cause I care about the reason;
+it’s not ‘cause I care about the reason
 she better never become a burden on us
 I want her happy through my own sad season
 but she better not enjoy it too much